kamilaworonicz-ba/physics-product-launch/README.md

 ## 🖼️ Testing the prototype

-Before full production, we tested sample lessons, workbook materials and experiments.
+Before full production, we tested sample lessons and workbook materials.
 Four focus-group sessions brought in different teachers for fresh feedback; later sessions used a regular teacher panel to review successive versions.

 Teachers found the draft page layout difficult to navigate.
 I revised it with a DTP specialist and showed both versions side by side in the focus groups.
 Teachers' comments and ratings guided the final layout.